zahrabashir98/Face-Recognition-and-Tracking/README.md

 At each detection, we check that the time between two consecutive detections is assumed to have been dropped if more than 1 minute (gained practically) is assumed.

-It is not still finished, wait for the rest of this document :D
+**It is not still finished, wait for the rest of this document :D**

+Wanna reach our customized dataset with appropriate images and videos?
+Email zahrabashir77@gmail.com